querkmachine/beeps.website/src/colophon.md

 I use [Sublime Text](https://www.sublimetext.com/) as my code editor of choice, accompanied by [iTerm](https://iterm2.com/), [Oh My Zsh](https://ohmyz.sh/) and the [Powerlevel10k theme](https://github.com/romkatv/powerlevel10k) for terminal operations.

+Most prosaic content gets written in [iA Writer](https://ia.net/writer), which has been my text editor of choice since 2012.

 ## Infrastructure

 This website is hosted by [Opalstack](http://opalstack.com/), who have obscenely good customer support.

 Domain names (of which I have too many) are managed by [Namecheap](https://www.namecheap.com/) and [Glauca Digital](https://glauca.digital/).

 The [Eleventy screenshot service](https://www.11ty.dev/docs/services/screenshots/) is used to generate OpenGraph images.
-The [Mastodon API](https://docs.joinmastodon.org/api/) is used for displaying favourites and shares on blog posts.

 ## Content